Castlefield corridor

 The Castlefield corridor (also known as the Deansgate corridor) is a railway corridor between Castlefield junction and Fairfield Street junction in Greater Manchester, England.
-The corridor forms the eastern end of the southerly Liverpool–Manchester line.
+The corridor forms the eastern end of both of the Liverpool–Manchester lines.

 The route is recognised as a significant bottleneck, magnified further by the opening of the Ordsall Chord in 2017 and timetable change in May 2018 which increased the number of services through Manchester city centre from 12 to 15 trains per hour.
 This uplift in services had a detrimental impact on punctuality and reliability, ultimately playing a major factor in the failure of the Arriva Rail North franchise in 2020.
 As of August 2021, 12 trains per hour pass through the Castlefield corridor.

 Route

 The twin-track corridor extends from Castlefield junction to the west of Deansgate, through Manchester Oxford Road and Manchester Piccadilly, to Fairfield Street junction just beyond Piccadilly station.
 Oxford Road station is the only point on the route where there are four through lines.
 At the western end of the corridor, lines from Trafford Park, Eccles, Salford Crescent and Manchester Victoria converge.
 Lines from Ardwick, Levenshulme and Mauldeth Road converge at the east.

 The corridor is on a 1.5 mi viaduct, built by the Manchester, South Junction and Altrincham Railway in the late 1840s as a near continuous series of red brick vaulted arches, interspersed with iron or steel bridges.
 The structure is Grade II listed from the River Irwell to Piccadilly station.

 The route carries a mixture of local and long-distance passenger trains, as well as intermodal freight from the Trafford Park container terminal.